Walgreens Logo

 Walgreens Logo 2005

-After the redesign, the letters were slightly elongated so that there was not a lot of white space left on the outside signs.
+After the redesign, the letters were slightly elongated so there was less white space on the outside signs.
 The slogan and the pharmacy mortar are no longer used.
-However, newly opened shops sometimes have a red pestle and mortar emblem with a large white “W.” Under the bowl, as a rule, there is the name of the trade network.
+However, newly opened shops sometimes feature a red pestle-and-mortar emblem with a large white “W.” Under the bowl, the trade network’s name is listed, as a rule.

 In addition, a completely different logo, known as the Corner W, may be displayed above the entrances.
 It looks like a callout consisting of a scarlet rectangle, a burgundy triangle, and a white handwritten “W.” This option was proposed in 2012.